cristianglezm/EvoGarden/README.md

 -   **Real-time Actor Tracking & Global Search**: Track any actor in real-time.
 Use the global search in the header to find an actor by its ID, highlight it on the grid, and then track it.
 The search is powered by a Trie data structure for instant, prefix-based matching.
 Alternatively, start tracking any actor with a single click from its details panel.
 The header control intelligently transforms to a "Stop Tracking" button for easy access.
 -   **Real-time Performance Insights**: A status indicator in the header shows the number of pending genetics tasks, giving users a live look at the simulation's computational load.
 -   **Polished & Refined UI**: The interface is designed for clarity and ease of use, featuring collapsible control panels, a clean status header, and subtle visual cues like inset shadows on scrollable content to improve usability.
--   **Dynamic Insect Lifecycle**: Insects reproduce by laying eggs, which have a gestation period to hatch, creating a more realistic population model.
+-   **Dynamic Insect Lifecycle**: Insects reproduce by laying eggs, which have a gestation period to hatch.
+Some insects, like the butterfly, have a full metamorphosis cycle including a caterpillar and cocoon stage, creating a more complex and realistic population model.
 -   **Layered Actor System**: Actors like insects and birds can occupy the same grid cell as flowers, allowing for more realistic interactions.
 -   **Simulation State Persistence**: Save your garden's state to your browser's local storage and load it back in a future session.
 -   **Collapsible UI**: The controls and data panels are slide-out sidebars, keeping the main view clean and focused on the simulation.